Knowing what travel gadgets to buy is difficult. Which ones are a waste of money and which ones are worth it?

-For locations that might not have the cleanest tap water, you can buy a reusable water bottle with a filtration system built in.
+For locations that might not have the cleanest tap water, you can buy a reusable water bottle with a filtration system built-in.
 Just make sure that you do your research on what it filters out.
-Some don’t have the capacity to filter out diseases.
-I prefer a water bottle that keeps my drink cool for hours on end and doesn’t sweat.
+Some can’t filter out diseases.
+I also prefer a water bottle that keeps my drink cool for hours on end and doesn’t sweat.

-Having a reusable fork, knife, spoon and chop sticks helps cut down on the amount of plastic you use while traveling.
-Most places you’re at the mercy of what they decide to use; this way you’re able to be environmentally conscious while still eating.
+A reusable fork, knife, spoon and chopsticks help cut down on the amount of plastic you use while traveling.
+Bringing your own means you can use utensils you are comfortable with even if they are not provided, and can be environmentally conscious at the same time.
 The same goes for carrying a reusable straw.
 Cut down on the environmental impact of your travel while still enjoying yourself.

 Airplanes are loud.
-You’ve probably never noticed the amount of white noise that occurs until you’ve put on noise-cancelling headphones.
-These allow for blissful silence (and sleep!) even if there is a snorer, sneezer and crier in close proximity.
-Some noise can come through so you don’t miss snacks, but get rid of all the excess background noises.
+You’ve probably never noticed how much noise there is until you’ve put on noise-canceling headphones.
+These allow for blissful silence (and sleep!) even if with a snorer, sneezer, and crier in close proximity.

 They’re great if you plan on working while traveling too.
-Cutting out the noise of wherever you choose to work is essential to productivity, so you can get back to having fun and being present with other people, sooner.
+Cutting out the background noise may help you be more productive and get back to having fun and being present with other people, sooner.

-There are a lot of different brands.
-Make sure to check if they’re Bluetooth or compatible with a phone and read the reviews.
+Before buying a pair, check to see if they use Bluetooth or are compatible with your phone, and read the reviews.
 Also look into buying older, lightly used models of well-known brands.
 You might get a good deal.

-Few things are worse than your flight getting delayed, only to realize the TV show that you’ve been streaming the past three hours drained your battery.
-You desperately scan for open outlets to find them all taken.
-Your boarding pass is on your phone and you have two extra hours to kill.
+Imagine your flight is delayed, and you realize the TV show you’ve been streamingfor the past three hours has drained your battery.
+You scan for open outletsonly to find them all taken.
+Your only boarding pass is on your phone and youhave two extra hours to kill.
 What do you do?

-If you’re a seasoned traveler you can happily pull out the portable charger you keep on you to charge your phone up to 10x over.
-Don’t be stuck in midnight train stations or the dreaded cancelled flights with a dead phone.
-It’s not worth it.
+If you’re a seasoned traveler, you can happily pull out the portable charger you keep on you to charge your phone up to ten times.
+Don’t be stuck in a train station or airport with a dead phone.

 You may not be able to travel with pepper spray or a knife, but that doesn’t mean you have to rely on your fist-fighting skills to stay safe.